Sunilkumar7667088673/hospital_management_system/README.md

 # hospital_management_system
-It is a simple hospital management system website
+It is a simple hospital management system website.